Jakufu/wireframing/README.md

 |--------|--------|--------|--------|
 |**Low-Fidelity**|Basic sketch-like wireframes focusing on layout and structure without styling.|	Early-stage brainstorming and layout planning.|	Minimal (e.g., boxes, lines)|
 |**High-Fidelity**|Detailed wireframes that closely resemble the final UI, including text, icons, and interactions.|Later in the design process to guide developers and gather stakeholder feedback.|	High (fonts, images, UI elements)|

+## type of wire frame used
+The wireframe used is **high-fidelity** since it shows Detailed wireframes that closely resemble the final UI, including text, icons, and interactions.